hyperledger/indy-besu/docs/design/indybesu-did-registry.md

 Each DID Document MUST have a metadata section when a representation is produced.
 It can have the following properties:

 * owner (address): An address of DID owner
-* sender (address): An address of DID Document sender
 * created (timestamp): Time of a block ordered a transaction for DID Doc creation
 * updated (timestamp): The updated field is null if an Update operation has never been performed on the DID document Time of a block ordered a transaction changed a DID Doc last time